-Designed for experienced nurses who want to expand their career options, the Master of Science in Nursing Quality and Safety program includes 36 credit hours and a minimum of 100 practice experience hours.
-This specialization prepares staff nurses to assume a broader leadership role in risk management related to quality and safety improvement within a health care organization while actively participating in and leading interdisciplinary teams.
+Designed for experienced nurses who want to expand their career options, the Master of Science in Nursing with a specialization in Quality and Safety prepares nurses to assume a broader leadership role in risk management related to quality and safety improvement within a healthcare organization while actively participating in and leading interdisciplinary teams.

 |Credit Hours||Courses||Est. Time to Complete|